perforce/p4prometheus/README.md

 Note that all the components do run on Windows but you may need an appropriate Service wrapper.

 See [Detailed Installation Instructions (INSTALL.md)](INSTALL.md) in this project.

+Please see also the examples of xref:doc/P4_RunbookAlertHandling.adoc[Runbook Alert Handling doc] which can be customised for your specific site/organisation.

 # Metrics Available